Ericsson/dataplanebook/_sources/intro.rst.txt

 For DPDK to bypass the kernel, the Network Interface Controller (NIC) hardware (or a virtual function thereof) is mapped in the process' address space.
-Instead, or in addition to, the kernel's NIC driver, the application uses a driver provided by DPDK, for that particular hardware.
+Instead of, or in addition to, the kernel's NIC driver, the application uses a driver provided by DPDK, for that particular hardware.
 In addition to the NIC driver, a packet buffer memory manager is needed, but not much else in terms of infrastructure.